80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of crushing something soft.

-Example sentenceShe could hear the squish of her wet shoes while walking.
+Example in a sentenceShe could hear the squish of her wet shoes while walking.

 67. Splash